BranchTaken/Hemlock/doc/reports/aplr1/aplr1.md

     Furthermore, for more than two states to be remergeable, all additional states must contain either no goto for symbol `s`, or a goto successor that is remergeable with that of state `X₁`.

-Although all isocoric state pairs must be considered for remergeability (n choose 2 combinations for each n-element isocoric state set), transitive remergeability testing results compose and typically have substantial overlap.
+In the worst case all isocoric state pairs must be considered for remergeability — n choose 2 combinations for each n-element isocoric state set, i.e. O(n²).
+However, observed algorithmic complexity is closer to linear than quadratic, for two reasons.

+1. Transitive remergeability testing results compose and typically have substantial overlap.
 If a state pair is noted as **_mergeable_**, any subsequent subgraph remergeability test which reaches the mergeable pair need not repeat the work that was done to discover that the pair is mergeable.
    Similarly if a state pair is noted as **_distinct_**, any subsequent subgraph remergeability test which reaches the distinct pair fails.
 Furthermore, every state pair from the starting point of the search along the **_spine_** to the distinct pair can be transitively noted as distinct.
+2. State pairs that are determined to be remergeable can be immediately clustered for purposes of subsequent pairwise testing, which Hocc trivially implements by removing one of the remergeable states from the set being tested.
+Each time two states are clustered, complexity reduces from n choose 2 to n-1 choose 2.
+In the extreme (yet common) case that all states in an isocoric state set are remergeable, the incremental complexity reductions converge on Ω(n).

 The remergeability testing algorithm is greedy; the order in which isocoric state pairs are tested can impact later tests, and a slightly different automaton can result.
 Thus APLR(1) greedily generates compact automata rather than generating globally minimal automata, the latter of which is NP-hard [^yang2021].

-The Hocc implementation performs n choose 2 pairwise remergeability tests as described, but an alternate implementation could perform an n-way test and iteratively refine partitions of the subgraph sets upon discovering distinctions [^valmari2012].
+The Hocc implementation performs pairwise remergeability tests as described, but an alternate implementation could perform an n-way test and iteratively refine partitions of the subgraph sets upon discovering distinctions [^valmari2012].
 However, this approach would require more sophisticated bookkeeping, without offering any algorithmic complexity advantage, and it would still be necessary to make arbitrary partitioning choices for non-hierarchical subgraph mergeability relations among the n subgraphs.

 Reindexing is only strictly necessary if the parser implementation requires contiguous indexes.